Jaynandan-Kushwaha/silicon-diary/Week1/Day1/Read.md

 #### Thats all what we learned in day 1

 I attended every lecture in time but due to health issues i wasnt able to write github notes on that day itself but i was consistent everyday and did my all task everyday
+## I am so much thankful to teacher who clear our such concept in this much easy way i dont care if i will be selcetd for top 50 or 20 but what i am getting from this course is in itself is a gold for student like us so much thank you sir for your great knowledge i dont have word for expressing thanks to you you are really gems sir once more thank you sir